jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Research.md

 <img src="img/research-select-points.png" style="zoom: 50%;" />

 For all tests, you need to make a selection of the available celestial points.
 Enigma shows all points that you defined in the configuration.
+All these points are pre-selected.
 Depending on the type of test, you need to specify a specific number of points.
 Enigma gives a warning if you do not specify enough points.